autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 Autonity implements an _accountability and fault detection_ (AFD) protocol for detecting infractions of consensus rules by validators participating in [consensus](/glossary/#consensus) as [consensus committee](/glossary/#consensus-committee) members.
 [Consensus](/glossary/#consensus) rules govern committee behavior while participating in block proposal and voting.
 Failure to adhere to these rules is a _rule infraction_.

 Proven rule infractions are reported as _faults_ and slashing makes faults _accountable_.
 Faults are _detected_ by validators and submitted on chain as _accountability events_ providing proof of misbehavior.
-Proofs are derived from consensus messaging between validators during consensus rounds and submitted on-chain to the Accountability Contract.
+Proofs are derived from cryptographically signed messages broadcast between committee members during Tendermint consensus rounds as validators propose, prevote, and precommit blocks (see the concept description [Consensus round and internal state](/concepts/consensus/pos/#consensus-round-and-internal-state)).
+The proofs are then submitted on-chain to the Accountability Contract.

 It is important to note that AFD runs alongside Autonity's Tendermint proof of stake consensus implementation and is _fully automated_: accountability events are generated and processed by protocol; no manual intervention by validator operators is required.